Whether it be a work injury or motor vehicle collision there are some basic steps to follow.

-Questions about your injury or disability case?
-Feel free to contact Illinois injury, work injury, and disability lawyer Dirk May at 309-827-4371.
+Questions about your injury case?
+Feel free to contact Illinois Injury Attorney Dirk May at 309-827-4371.

 Click above to read.

-Questions about how to make your case stand out from the large number of applications?
-Feel free to contact Illinois Social Security Disability Attorney Dirk May at 309-827-4371.
+Questions about your work comp case?
+Feel free to call Illinois Workers’ Compensation Attorney Dirk May at 309-827-4371.